What is Ethereum? Complete Guide 2026 for Beginners

 Both are essential and serve different purposes.
 A diversified crypto portfolio often contains both.

-💡 How to Buy Ethereum
+How to Buy Ethereum?

 1. Choose a Platform

-- Coinbase: simple interface, beginner-friendly
+- Coinbase: simple interface, US regulated

-- Kraken: security-focused, established
+- Kraken: reputable security

 - Binance: low fees, wide selection

-2. Purchase Steps
+2. Steps to Buy

 - Create an account: email, secure password